SeriousOldMan/Simulator-Controller/README.md

 [![](https://img.youtube.com/vi/LBtLk_md1IE/0.jpg)](https://youtu.be/LBtLk_md1IE)

+The Virtual Driving Coach can use LLM runtimes of OpenAI or Azure, but if your PC is powerful enough, you can also use an integrated runtime for a variety of LLM architectures, like Llama, Falcon, Mistral, GPT, and so on, as long as they are available in [GGUF format](https://github.com/ggerganov/ggml/pull/302).

 ##### Race Engineer & Race Strategist

 An AI based Race Engineer with fully dialog capable voice control will guide you through your race, warn you about critical technical issues and will help you with the pitstop, whereas the Race Strategist keeps an eye on the race positions, develops a pitstop strategy, and so on.
 These smart chat bots are independent applications, but are integreated with the ACC and other simulation game plugins using interprocess communication right now.
 An integration for a new simulation games requires some effort, especially for the necessary data acquisition from the simulation game, but a knowledged programmer can manage it in about three to four hours.